bxdoan/bxdoan/README.md

 <div align="center">

-> There are no traffic jams along the extra mile.
+> I too will obtain everything that I desire.
+Not because someone asked me to do it, but because I know in my heart that I have something worth fighting for.

-> — Roger Staubach —
+> — Julis Alexia Van Riessfeld —

 </div>